-VILLA HILLS, Ky. -- After five hours of heated debate, the Kenton County Planning Commission gave the green light to a controversial $150 million development in this small community.
+VILLA HILLS, Ky. -- After five hours of heated debate, the Villa Hills Planning Commission gave the green light to a controversial $150 million development in this small community.
 City council now has the final say in whether or not 85 acres of Villa Hills land can legally be sold to a property development company.

 The Benedictine Sisters of St. Walburg Monastery owns the site in question and wishes to sell it in order to fund members' retirements.
 The prospective buyer, Ashley Commercial Group, could construct up to 450 homes, apartment complexes and townhouses on the now-vacant land.